martinhakansson/rtcm-rs/README.md

 ![Unsafe-Zero-Percent](https://img.shields.io/badge/Unsafety-0%25-brightgreen.svg)

 rtcm-rs is a powerful Rust library for decoding and encoding RTCM version 3 messages as defined in the RTCM Standard 10403.x.
-The library currently provides complete support for the latest version of the standard, RTCM v.
-3.3 (10403.3).
+The library currently provides complete support up to and including version 3.3 (10403.3) of the standard.
 Support for future versions will be added upon their release.

 In the spirit of Rust's safety principles, this library is developed with #[forbid(unsafe_code)], ensuring that all operations are safe from undefined behavior, data races, and many common bugs.
 Thus, you can rely on rtcm-rs for not only its functionality but also its commitment to safety.